-Pro and Agency users can also pipe answers from the form into the redirect URL itself, which is useful if you need to pass info on to the next page via the query string.
+Users with selected pricing plans can also pipe answers from the form into the redirect URL itself, which is useful if you need to pass info on to the next page via the query string.

 You can change the Title and Description and optionally add a “Submit Another” button to return the submitter to the beginning of the form.

 This page will be styled to match your form's typography settings.
 The "Title" uses Heading 1 font and the "Description" will be styled as a paragraph.

 If you toggle on “Enable Redirect on Submission,” you can add any URL for the user to be taken to after they submit the form.